 The Quintessential Craft Cocktail Tour of New York City

 In the city that never sleeps, there are naturally an overwhelming number of great cocktail bars that make it hard to choose just one.
-From hidden speakeasies and Cuban-themed lounges to stunning hotel bars, there’s a plethora of options for the vibe you’re looking for, each slinging masterful drinks.
-To aid you on your cocktail adventures through New York City Entertainment Voice has chosen the quintessential bars you shouldn’t miss.
+From hidden speakeasies and Cuban-themed lounges to stunning hotel bars, there’s a plethora of options depending on what you’re looking for, each slinging masterful drinks.
+To aid you on your cocktail adventures throughout New York City Entertainment Voice has chosen the quintessential bars you shouldn’t miss.

-This Irish cocktail bar in the Financial District is considered the best bar in the world and consistently wins awards and accolades for good reason.
+This Irish cocktail bar in the Financial District is considered one of the best bar in the world and consistently wins awards and accolades for good reason.
 The Taproom downstairs is open all day serving beers alongside an impressive selection of whiskeys, cocktails and punches, but head upstairs to The Parlour for the full cocktail experience.
 Not one to stop innovating, Dead Rabbit recently unveiled their new cocktail menu that steers in a new direction from their past menus.
-The new menu “Resurrection” debuted February 2016 and is the first in an installment of six graphic novels each featuring 30 brand new drinks.
+The first of a series of menus debuted with “Resurrection” on February 2016 and is the first in an installment of six graphic novels each featuring 30 brand new drinks.
 The bar also has a solid food menu, from their scotch and lobster deviled eggs to lamb shepherd’s pie.

 Death & Co